BabylonJS/Documentation/content/resources/Manual/ShaderIntro.md

 User data can be passed to both the Vertex Shader and the Fragment Shader as variables of category uniform.
 Data can be passed from the Vertex Shader to the Fragment Shader with variables of category varying.

-A vital uniform variable to declare in the Vertex Shader is `worldViewProjection` as the BabylonJS Engine uses this to pass scene 3D - 2D projection data to the Vertex Shader.
+A vital uniform variable to declare in the Vertex Shader is `worldViewProjection` as theBabylon.js Engine uses this to pass scene 3D - 2D projection data to the Vertex Shader.

 ![Pass Variables](/img/how_to/Shaders/shade2.jpg)